 Laura Luketa is a young professional who is passionate about law, security, public policy and how policies can empower women’s advancement in legal, social and economic aspects.
 She is keen on sharing her insight on professionalism and her passion for the success of young women in their careers and entrepreneurial paths.

 Laura holds a Bachelors of Arts (Law) degree.
 She is currently a Co-ordinator in Human Resources for the federal government, a position in line with her plan to pursue her Master’s degree (Public Policy/International Affairs) and career objectives.
-Her ultimate goal is to advise government on execute public policies that would ensure national security and take into account the differences that women and minorities face.

 Rose LaBrèche is a passionate advocate for the empowerment of women and strives to put theory into practice through sport.
 She has been involved in rugby since 2003 as a player, coach, administrator, and most notably, match official.
 She transitioned into refereeing from playing and has subsequently won the provincial and national 'Match Official of the Year' title for two consecutive years, and also holds a position on the Board of Directors for Rugby Ontario.
 She has refereed at the highest level of the sport worldwide in both men's and women's competitions, including prestigious events such as the Pan American Games in 2015, Rio de Janeiro Summer Olympics in 2016, Women's Rugby World Cup in 2017, and the Commonwealth Games in 2018.
 Outside of sport, she holds a Master's degree from the University of Ottawa in International Development and Environmental Sustainability, and currently works for the federal government in Ottawa.